 These statewide crime stats, while unsettling, do point to the growing opportunities for aspiring law enforcement officers who want to make a difference here.
 Serious training and education, alongside a commitment to serve and protect, are the key components to becoming a trusted member of Oklahoma’s law enforcement community, whether at the county, municipal, or state level.

 Jobs with the Oklahoma State Highway Patrol

 The members of the Oklahoma State Highway Patrol are responsible for patrolling over 111,00 miles of roads and highways in the state.
-One of the challenges faced by these troopers is the use of Oklahoma highways as a means to transport drugs to the eastern United States.
-To combat this, almost 800 troopers of the Oklahoma State Highway Patrol serve the public with a high level of professionalism.
+One of the challenges faced by these officers is the use of Oklahoma highways as a means to transport drugs to the eastern United States.
+To combat this, almost 800 officers of the Oklahoma State Highway Patrol serve the public with a high level of professionalism.